 Funding and Structure

 The University of Washington Center for Health Sciences Interprofessional Education, Research and Practice (CHSIE) was founded in 1997 as the Health Sciences Partnerships in Interprofessional Education (HSPICE).
 Initial funding was provided by internal UW initiatives to develop new models of clinical education that would collaboratively engage students from dentistry, medicine, nursing, pharmacy, public health and social work.
-It is now being sustained through a combination of external grant funding and university funding.
+CHSIE’s work is now sustained through a combination of external grant funding and university funding.

 We would like to recognize our generous funding contributors who are giving CHSIE the resources to further our aims: